_ [Contents]

 However, the mixture has a different color than either ingredient: it’s green.

-Perhaps an even better example is the following: Start by asking students what color is the stuff in an ordinary bottle of yellow food coloring.
+Perhaps an even better example is the following: Start by asking students what what was the color of Napoleon’s white horse.
+This is a silly question ... a proverbially silly question.
+The answer, of course, is white.
+Next, ask them what color is the stuff that comes in an ordinary bottle of yellow food coloring.
 Many of them will assume that it is yellow.
 A few of them may know, based on experience, that the right answer is otherwise.
-The stuff in the bottle is red.
-Really, really red.
-It is only when you greatly dilute it that it becomes yellow.
+In fact, the stuff in the bottle is red.
+Really, deeply red.
+If you dilute it enough, it becomes orange, and if you dilute it even more, it becomes yellow.

 If you do the experiment, many students will tell you that diluting the yellow food coloring must involve some sort of “chemical change” because they’ve been taught that color change implies chemical change.
 That is, alas, dead wrong in this case.